edvinand/OmegaV_BLE_Course/README.md

 };
 ```

-You may remember that our datasheet said that the PWM duty cycle should be between 1ms and 2ms.
+You may remember that our motor's datasheet said that the PWM duty cycle should be between 1ms and 2ms on logic high, and low for the rest of the period.
 This would be 1000 and 2000 ticks in our case.
 However, this PWM driver has an active low configuration, so the easiest workaround for this is to just say that the duty cycle is the period minus the actual duty cycle.
-So for 1ms that would be 20000 - 1 = 19000.
+So for 1ms that would be 20000 - 1000 = 19000.

 Then we will implement the nrf_pwm_sequence_t parameter, which uses the nrf_pwm_values_individual_t: